Darbarvali/GreenResolv-AI/README.md

   --set-env-vars GCP_PROJECT=$PROJECT_ID ```

-🧠 Technical Challenges & Solutions
+## 🧠 Technical Challenges & Solutions

-1. Regional Model Availability
+### 1️⃣ Regional Model Availability

 Challenge: We initially deployed to us-east1, but discovered that specific Generative AI models (Gemini 1.5) were region-locked to us-central1 during the rollout phase, causing 404 Publisher Model Not Found errors.
 Solution: We implemented a "Cross-Region" logic where the UI runs in us-east1 for user proximity, but hardcodes API calls to us-central1 for the LLM, ensuring 100% uptime.

-2. Strict Schema Management
+### 2️⃣ Strict Schema Management

 Challenge: The langchain-google-cloud-sql-pg library enforces a strict table schema (requiring a langchain_id UUID column).
 Legacy tables caused the app to crash with ValueError: Id column not found.
 Solution: We built a "Self-Healing" ingestion pipeline.
 The Admin "Reset" button in the UI drops the existing table and lets the library strictly recreate it from scratch, ensuring schema compliance without manual SQL migration scripts.

-🔮 What's Next?
+## 🔮 What's Next?

-GitHub Webhooks: Automatically ingest new issues when they are closed on GitHub.

-Multimodal Support: Allow users to upload screenshots of their error logs using Gemini 1.5 Pro.

-Slack Integration: Deploy the agent as a Slack Bot for internal teams.

-👥 Team

-Darbarvali - Lead Developer / Cloud Architect
+- GitHub Webhooks
+- Multimodal screenshot support
+- Slack bot integration
+- Auto‑tuned retrieval

 Built with ❤️ for the BNB Marathon 2025.